Rapidfacture/rf-acl/README.md

 * This is a somewhat specific module for internal RapidFacture usage, that may not be sufficiently generalized to be suitable for anyone else
 * NodeJS module for user access, OAuth and passport control as well as authorization checks
 * Dependencies: rf-log, rf-load, the db module, bcrypt-nodejs
+   * When session init function is used: http module, cookie-parser, express-session, connect-mongo, rf-config
-   * When passport is used: passport
+   * When passport is used: passport, http module
    * When login functionality is enabled: passport-local
    * When OAuth server is used: oauth2orize, passport-http, passport-oauth2-client-password, passport-http-bearer